Modern Languages & Literature (MLL)

 This intercultural history of the Grimms’ fairy tales investigates how folktale types and gender stereotypes developed and became models for children and adults.
 The course covers the literary fairy tale in Germany, Europe and America.
 “Little Red Riding Hood”, “Cinderella”, or “Sleeping Beauty” exist not only in the Grimms’ collection but in many forms of world literature/film.
 Modern authors have rewritten fairy tales in feminist ways, promoting social change.
 Taught in English.
 German language students may receive a German component.

-The emergence of the modern self through a comparative study of textual as well as visual representations of post colonial subjects by male and female writers and film makers.
-How the sociopolitical context of countries such as Morocco, Algeria and Tunisia informs the constitution of subjectivity within a multicultural and multilingual community.
-Issues of patriarchy, nationalism, colonialism, post colonialism, identity, gender and religion in North African literature and film from Franco-Arab Traditions Taught in French.
+Emergence of the modern self through a comparative study of textual as well as visual representations of postcolonial subjects by male and female writers and film makers.
+Study of the way the sociopolitical context of countries such as Morocco, Algeria, and Tunisia informs the constitution of subjectivity within a multicultural and multilingual community.
+Issues such as patriarchy, nationalism, colonialism, postcolonialism, identity, gender, and Islam in North African literature and film from Franco-Arab traditions.

 MLL 389 (IR 389) IR/MLL Capstone Project 4 Credits